ernohanninen/SIMPLIcity/README.md

 #### SIMPLIcity tips and limitations
 These instructions concerns both web-app and command-line usage.
 Even though the web-app validates user input, it is not completely robust for user mistakes.

+### Tips
 - The SIMPLIcity web app contains a image thersholding module, which can be used to test different thresholding algorithms.
-- When default settings on submit sample page is not used, the used input is not validated for the thresholding algorithm field.
+- The web app can throw an error if the user makes something unexpected, in those cases it is recommended to refresh the page.
 - Do not use whitespaces in input.
 For example file named `graft3 no2.tiff` will lead to error.
 - In input atleast following punctation marks are allowed `+`, `_`.
 In cell_type_for_intensity field `/` can be used.
 Do not use `-` or ` ` in naming.
-- All samples within each experimental setup, needs to contain the same marker.
+- All samples within each experimental setup should contain the same markers.
-- The result of `Cell_Intensity_plotter.py` script, which plots pixel intensity distribution between two groups, have not been validated in detail.
-- SIMPLIcity supports only single channel images.
+- SIMPLIcity supports only single channel images and the pipeline has been tested with samples containing 1-3 image channels.
+- The StarDist parameters for ChAT and LMX1A_TH model should be adjusted.
+For HuNu model we recommend using probability threshold 0.58 and overlap threshold 0.3.
+In the study for the LMX1A_TH model we used probability threshold 0.06 and overlap threshold 0.3.

+### Limitations
+- The web app doesn't contain all the features of SIMPLI.
+The clustering and spatial analysis of SIMPLI haven't been tested in the SIMPLIcity pipeline.
+- When default settings on submit sample page is unchecked, the input is not validated for the thresholding algorithm field.
+- The CellProfiler4 pipelines are not usable in SIMPLI.
+However when filling the configuration files, the settings for CellProfiler4 needs to be specified.
+- When running SIMPLIcity Cell area measurements from command line, only the pixel counts are stored to output file.
+Cell counts can be achieved, by parsing the annotated_cells.csv file from the output folder.
 - The `Cell_area_measurements.py` script, which measures cell area and detects co-expressing cells, uses `cv.boundingRect()` function to find cordinates of cell. `cv.boundingRect()` function draws approximate rectangle around object of interest.
 However cells are often circular.
 It is unknow if this function has negative impact to the analysis, therefore users should validate the results from the co-expression analysis.
 The image, containing cells expressing multiple markers from where the area and amount of co-expressing cells is computed, is stored in the output folder.
-- When running SIMPLIcity Cell area measurements from command line, only the pixel counts are stored to output file.
-Cell counts can be achieved, by parsing the annotated_cells.csv file from the output folder.
-- The CellProfiler4 pipelines are not usable in SIMPLI.
-However when filling the configuration files, the settings for CellProfiler4 needs to be specified.
-- The web app can throw an Error if the user makes something unexpected, in those cases it is recommended to refresh the page.
-- The web app doesn't contain all the features of SIMPLI.
-The clustering and spatial analysis of SIMPLI haven't been tested with the SIMPLIcity command-line tool.
+- Images aqcuired with Operetta CLS system are not pre-processed, this leads to non-optimal segmentation result
+- The result of `Cell_Intensity_plotter.py` script, which plots pixel intensity distribution between two groups, have not been validated in detail.

 ## Processing images before model training and SIMPLIcity